 HOW TO USE OUR CALENDAR

 COURSE INFORMATION

 The most important part of the course listing is the Course Reference Number (CRN), which provides key information for the registration process.
-The listing for each course displays the course title, number, description, fee, duration, start date, times and location.
-Many courses offer online registration, which is identified by a computer mouse graphic next to the CRN.
+The listing for each course displays the course name, number, description, days, dates, times, location and fee.
+Many courses offer online registration, identified by a computer mouse graphic next to the CRN.

 FOR THE LATEST: VCC.CA/CS For the latest information on courses, times and fees, please check the online calendar at vcc.ca/cs, the official calendar for VCC Continuing Studies.
 For upcoming information sessions visit vcc.ca/infosessions.
 YOUR FUTURE STARTS HERE If you're ready to upgrade your skills, change careers or prepare for a promotion, you've come to the right place.
 VCC Continuing Studies offers more than 40 certificate and diploma programs, scheduled during the day or in the evenings for maximum flexibility.
 Take control of your future today - explore your options at VCC.
-SUCCESS@VCC Interior design at VCC.
+Jewellery at VCC.